Making Exercise Healthy Medicine

 - Dont let bags or loads pull your posture away from healthy position.
 Stand straight no matter what you are carrying.

-The free abdominal muscle article summarizes more of this method, and the book The Ab Revolution teaches exactly how to reposition your hip and lower spine and use the repositioning for all you do (use neutral spine instead of standing overly arched).
+The free abdominal muscle article summarizes more of this method, and the book The Ab Revolution teaches specifically how to reposition your torso, hip, and lower spine, and how to use the repositioning for all you do (use neutral spine instead of standing overly arched).
 Crunches and ab exercises do not do that.
 How you stand and move all day is what determines if you are putting your lower back into a position that folds it so that your lower back hurts.

 Aren't You Supposed To Overarch and Stick Out The Behind In Back?